 On July 25 a panel of judges from the US 6th Circuit Court of Appeals met in Cincinnati to hear arguments in a lawsuit filed by the ACLU.
 Judges Alan Norris, Bernice Donald, and John Bush served on the panel.
 Hear the proceedings of the hearing at the Appeals Court - Audio file online

 Deputy General Counsel Chad Meredith argued the case for HB 2, which simply stipulates that the state of Kentucky has the right to regulate the use of an ultrasound for a woman before an abortion is performed.
-Simply put, this bill requires the physician to display and explain the ultrasound to the patient.
+This bill requires the physician to display and explain the ultrasound to the patient.
 For the sake of the full disclosure of information, the doctor is also required to make audible to the patient the heartbeat of her unborn child.
-The woman can elect to avert her eyes or ask for the audio to be muted.Read more
+The woman can elect to avert her eyes or ask for the audio to be muted.
+The Appeal succeeded!Read more

 “The Ultrasound Informed Consent Act” (HB2) is summarized in Judge John K. Bush’s Opinion: